bwxor/piejfx/README.md

 ## Plugin Development

-The plugin development will be done using the `piejfx-sdk`, which is a pre-made Maven project containing JavaFX and a reference to the `plugin/` dependency.
+The plugin development will be done using the `piejfx-plugin-sdk`, which is a pre-made Maven project containing JavaFX and a reference to the `plugin/` dependency.

+> **Note:** Make sure you run `mvn install` on the `piejfx-plugin-core` first, as it is a dependency of the sdk.
+Installing it will put in inside your local repository.
+This needs to be done, because piejfx is not part of any public Maven repository yet.